leontoddjohnson/dsnotes/1_python/1_setup_.md

 - In most cases, you'll use a **Conda environment**.
 - If you run into versioning issues, use a **Pip environment**.
-  - E.g., in summer 2023, scattertext and spaCy are only compatible in a pip environment.
+  - E.g., in summer 2023, scattertext and spaCy are only compatible together in a pip environment.
 - If you plan to publish a web app online, use a **venv environment**.

 **Notes:**